Robert Clarence Nolan

 If you were to ask him if he saw himself as a great man, he would simply say “No.” He saw himself as a man who had loved and lost and made mistakes along the way, as we all have.
 I doubt if he even saw the gift he truly possessed, that uncanny ability to express the feelings of so many people and put them to word and music.
 (Calin Coburn)

-Many sources indicate that Bob dropped out of sight completely when he retired from the Sons of the Pioneers.
+Many sources say that Bob dropped out of sight completely when he retired from the Sons of the Pioneers.
 That was not quite how it was.
-He recorded with them and appeared as a guest at rodeos and on their shows at various times, including The Lucky U Ranch Show, an offshoot of the Rex Allen Radio Show but sponsored by Planters Peanuts instead of Phillips Petroleum.
+He recorded with them from 1955-1957 for RCA Victor and appeared as a guest at rodeos and on radio shows at various times.
+There was one memorable program when Bob appeared on the Lucky U Ranch Show, an offshoot of the Rex Allen Radio Show but sponsored by Planters Peanuts instead of Phillips Petroleum.
 When Bob retired, Tommy Doss took his place.

 The cabin at Big Bear Lake, California, filled his need to travel to a certain extent and he enjoyed deep sea fishing trips along the coast to Mexico with his half-brother, Mike.
 Dick Goodman didn't know how Bob kept his virtual anonymity up there at Big Bear Lake for so long: